-Last winter, the Mini-Cassia region of the Magic Valley was hit with massive amounts of snow, and as a result, massive amounts of water and flooding.
-This of course led to the damage of several roads, fields, and homes.
+The Mini-Cassia region of the Magic Valley can be hit with massive amounts of snow, and as a result, massive amounts of water and flooding.
+This of course can lead to the damage of several roads, fields, and homes.
 Many of us who live in the Burley area want to be better prepared for whatever this winter season has to throw at us.
 How can we better protect our homes from potential flood damage if another extreme winter comes along?
 Here are 10 ways you can prepare your Mini-Cassia home or business for a Southern Idaho-style winter:

 1. Inspect Your Roof.
 A leaky roof can lead to mold and rot in the attic, which of course can affect the overall health of your house – not to mention the health of your family!
 Inspect your roof for possible leaks, and make any repairs needed in order to save you from having to make costly repairs later down the road!

 2. Install Sewer Backflow Valve.
 While Mini-Cassia may not be prone to frequent flooding, it’s important to note that rising water can cause sewage backup into homes through drainpipes.
 This is both a cause for damage and a risk to health – not to mention it’s really, really gross!
-Depending on where you live, it may be worth it to install a backflow valve in the drain line.
-These devices have a flapper-like feature that can close automatically when the need arises, and oftentimes have a manual valve as well to give you peace of mind.
+It may be worth installing a backflow valve in the drain line depending on where you live.
+These devices have a flapper-like feature that can close automatically when the need arises and oftentimes have a manual valve as well to give you peace of mind.

 3. Take Inventory.
 In the event of needing to make an insurance claim, it’s vital to have proper documentation.
 Taking inventory of your personal possessions, along with having necessary photos and videos, and keeping it in a water-proof container, online, or even in a safe deposit box can prove invaluable.
 In the event you have to make an insurance claim, this evidence will come in handy!